RustFields/rustfields.github.io/domain-analysis/domain-problem-analysis.md

 > Yes, there are some tests.
 However if you can expand this test suit during this work, we will be pleased.

 8. **What an user can do with our software?**
 > The typical user of our application is a developer.
 He should be able to define an Aggregate Program using the default constructs of our language.
-This program should be run by what we call a RoundVM: a virtual machine that
+This program should be run by what we call a RoundVM: a virtual machine that simulate the computation in each device.

+9. **So what are the default constructs of our language?**

+10. **Does the user define only the aggregate program or other things like the network?**

+11. **In which language the user should be able to write the aggregate program?**

+12. **How does the program execution works?**